Honest Imagery for Allergens and Dietary Claims

 |---|---|

-| What counts as an “allergen-risk” element in images? | Anything with top-9 allergens or common sensitivities (nuts, dairy, gluten, shellfish, eggs, soy, sesame, fish, wheat). |
+| What counts as an “allergen-risk” element in images? | Anything with top-9 allergens or common sensitivities.
+This list includes nuts, dairy, gluten, shellfish, eggs, soy, sesame, fish, and wheat. |

 | When do we need separate imagery variants? | Whenever a dish has both regular and free-from versions, or when markets have different allergen recipes. |